parsiya/parsiya.net/content/post/2021/2021-01-08-electron-sig-bypass/index.markdown

 appears to have been the original title of the blog.

 Most of the blog talks about backdooring the `resources\electron.asar` file which is not present in many modern Electron applications anymore.
-But, the concept is sound.
+But the concept is sound.
 We can modify asar files and backdoor them.
 This blog, while nice, is more of a red team persistence trick and not signature evasion like what we want to do.